Daily habits that will change your life

 If you do not want to use a device to assist your meditation practice, you can begin by sitting in a comfortable seated position and spend ten minutes focusing on your breath.
 It is important to notice when the mind wanders away from the breath on a thought journey, and to return to focusing the mind on the breath.
 With practice, the thought journeys will get shorter and shorter as you become more aware of your thoughts.

 I recommend meditating first thing in the morning before you start your day to help the mind find clarity.
-Begin with just a few minutes a day working up to 10 – 20 minutes each morning.
+Begin with just a few minutes a day working up to 10 – 20 minutes as part of a daily morning routine.

 Meditation is relatively new to me, I have been practicing for about a year and I love it.
 It helps calm me and most definitely helps me control negative thought patterns.